giovanni-venturelli/jvx-multiselect-enhanced/README.md

 | Name           | Description
 | -------------- | -----------
 | `option-item`  | Use this slot to pass a custom template for the options.
 Use [[option.propertyname]] to access the property of the item.
 The template should be styled inline.
+| `options`      | It's one of the way to pass the options to the select: the elements inside the slot shall be `divs` with a `value` attribute and a `text` attribute that are used to define the option.

 ### Properties/Attributes